OER Toolkit- Sustainability

 Engage Decision Makers

 To be equipped with knowledge of existing policies and policy gaps, consult with administration in exploring opportunities for developing policies and resources that would allow OER to address your stakeholders’ needs.
-For example, library staff may experience a lack of policy or guidelines for incorporating OER into their curation workflows.
-Faculty, on the other hand, may need policy-level support in the form of training, time and funding for OER adoption and use.
+For example, teachers may experience a lack of policy or guidelines for incorporating OER into their curation workflows and may need policy-level support in the form of training, time and funding for OER adoption and use.

 Understand Stakeholder Needs

-Initiate conversations with faculty, library staff, students and other key stakeholders.
+Initiate conversations with administrators, teachers, students and other key stakeholders.
 Get to know their needs, and build shared understanding around the problem that OER can solve for them.
-For students, this might be textbook costs; for faculty, it might be lack of accessible, relevant content.
+For teachers, it might be lack of accessible, relevant content.

 Review Local Policy